guilherme1guy/Bloopair/README.md

+# THIS IS A FORK, CHECK THE ORIGINAL ON https://github.com/GaryOderNichts/Bloopair

 ![Banner](Bloopair.png?raw=true)
 # Bloopair
 Bloopair allows connecting controllers from other consoles like native Wii U Pro Controllers on the Wii U.
 It temporarily applies patches to the IOS-PAD module responsible for Bluetooth controller connections.

+## Changes on this fork
+- Swap X <-> Y, A <-> B on Xbox controllers

 ## Features
 - Connect up to 7 controllers wirelessly via Bluetooth